Uninett/navappliance/README.md

 Appliances are built automatically by GitHub workflows in this repository.
-Check the [Releases](https://github.com/Uninett/navappliance/releases) page of the repository for the latest build.
+Check the [Releases](https://github.com/Uninett/navappliance/releases) page of the repository for the latest build (the release date may currently be fixed, though the contents of that release may be updated along the way).
 To build an appliance manually, run the `build.sh` script.

 ## Booting the appliance for the first time